Graylunchbox74/CSC447Game/InstallLove.md

  Be sure to restart a command prompt terminal.

- Open a command prompt and type `love`
+ Open a command prompt and type `love PathToLoveGame`

 ## **Debian/Ubuntu**
  - Find Love2D on debian package manager